FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 ## Key Questions
 - Analyze and build a model to identify potential loan defaulters.
 - Identify key factors influencing loan repayment behavior.
-- Undestand the profile of clients likely to default.
+- Understand the profile of clients likely to default.

 ## Conclusions
 After comparing 27 models, the Decision Tree Tuned Feature Selected emerged as the optimal solution.
 A cost-benefit analysis revealed potential annual savings of approximately 1.8 million dollars with its implementation.